SWIFTSIM/SWIFT/doc/RTD/source/RadiativeTransfer/RT_notes_for_developers.rst

 - ``Transport`` tasks are particle-particle interaction tasks, intended to propagate the radiation.
-This is an interaction of "type 2", meaning that any particle will interact with any neighbours whithin either particles' compact support radius.
+This is an interaction of "type 2", meaning that any particle will interact with any neighbours within either particles' compact support radius.

 - ``thermochemistry`` tasks operate on individual particles, and are intended